Early Years Curriculum

 These specific areas include essential skills and knowledge for children to participate successfully in society.

 At George Washington Primary School, we value the partnership we have with our parents and carers and we welcome and value the contributions you can make towards your child’s education and development.
 We pride ourselves upon having an open-door policy, whereby key workers are available daily, at the beginning and end of each session, to talk to you about your child’s education and welfare.
 We also host a range of activities and family learning sessions throughout the year so that you get the opportunity to become involved in your child’s learning journey.

 We hugely value the importance of making every child feel warm, cared for, safe and secure.
-From the start of our induction process in the summer term, your child will be allocated a key worker.
+At the start of the school year, your child will be allocated a key worker.
 This person will get to know you and your child very well and will build a positive relationship with your whole family.
 At George Washington Primary School, your child will be in either red group, blue group, green group or purple group.